Mira-Bhayandar

 Mira-Bhayandar is a city and municipal corporation in Thane district in the state of Maharashtra, India located in the northern part of Salsette Island before the Vasai Creek, and shares a border with North Mumbai.
 Mira-Bhayandar is administered by Mira-Bhayandar Municipal Corporation (MBMC), with a population at the 2011 Census of 809,378.
 Mira-Bhayandar is a part of Mumbai Metropolitan Region (MMR) and Mira-Bhayander, Vasai-Virar (MBVV) Police Commissionerate.

+As of April 2026, Mira-Bhayandar got its first metro opened.
+This is the first Metro line in Thane District.
+The Phase 1 of Mumbai Metro Line 9 has been opened from Dahisar (E) to Kashigaon.
+This phase consists of 4 stations spanning 4.7 km.
+The stations opened in this phase are: